Chemical formula: C₂₅H₃₄O₆ Molecular mass: 430.534 g/mol PubChem compound: 5281004

 The epimers of budesonide have large volumes of distribution – 424 L for 22R-budesonide and 245 L for 22S budesonide.
 22R-budesonide has a larger volume of distribution than the 22S epimer due to its greater lipophilicity.
 At steady state, the active, unbound form of budesonide has a volume of distribution of approximately 3 L/kg in both adults and children.

-Budesonide undergoes an extensive degree (~90%) of biotransformation on first passage through the liver to metabolites of low glucocorticosteroid activity.
+Budesonide undergoes extensive biotransformation by CYP3A4 in the mucosa of the small intestine and in the liver to metabolites of low glucocorticosteroid activity.
 The glucocorticosteroid activity of the major metabolites, 6β-hydroxybudesonide and 16α-hydroxyprednisolone, is less than 1% of that of budesonide.
-The metabolism of budesonide is primarily mediated by CYP3A, a subfamily of cytochrome P450.
+CYP3A5 does not contribute significantly to the metabolism of budesonide.

 Budesonide is excreted primarily as metabolites in the urine and faeces.
 No intact budesonide has been detected in the urine.
 Budesonide systemic clearance is 0.92 to 1.4 L/min.
 The half-life of unchanged budesonide following both inhalation and intravenous administration averages between 2 to 4 hours.